 - Monthly revenue: $10K+ for online lenders, $25K+ for banks

-If you don't meet the minimums for your preferred lender type, applying wastes a hard credit inquiry.
-Use the requirements guide to find which lenders match your current profile.
+If you don't meet the minimums for your preferred lender, applying wastes a hard inquiry.
+Use the requirements guide to find matching lenders.

 Choose Your Lender Type